The Retool app held together your Bendigo carer roster until a coordinator left and took the formulas with her

 Exactly what you get

 The fragile, brilliant spreadsheet that runs your carer roster or mine-site logs, rebuilt as a tool that survives the author leaving.
 Shift rules are enforced, sick-call re-rostering is automatic, and every change is logged for the regulator.
-It often sits alongside HR software for staff records, field service management software for visit dispatch, booking software for scheduling, and business intelligence dashboards for utilisation reporting.
+It often sits alongside HR (Human Resources) software for staff records, field service management software for visit dispatch, booking software for scheduling, and business intelligence (BI) dashboards for utilisation reporting.

 How to choose a developer in Bendigo